JasonMorgan/JasonMorgan.github.io/_posts/2020-12-06-multi-cluster-linkerd.md

     weight: 50
 ```

-The file above will tell linkerd to split traffic for the podinfo service between the local podinfo on workload1, known locally as podinfo, with the podinfo service on workload2, know locally as podinfo-workload2.
+The file above will tell Linkerd to split traffic for the podinfo service between the local podinfo on workload1, known locally as podinfo, with the podinfo service on workload2, know locally as podinfo-workload2.
 Save the yaml content from above into a file called split.yaml.

 Before we talk anymore about it lets get it up and running and checkout the output.
 Start by doing that port forward operation we talked about when we first deployed the podinfo app, we need to ensure we're running it on workload1.